-3 Automatically hide and show the Dock Hide the Dock when you're not using it.
+(3) Automatically hide and show the Dock Hide the Dock when you're not using it.
 To see the hidden Dock, move the pointer to the edge of the screen where the Dock is located.

-Animate opening applications This makes apps icons on the dock bounce while launching.
+Animate opening applications Makes app icons on the dock bounce while launching.

-Show indicators for open applications This places a little black dot beneath the icons of apps that are currently running.
+Show indicators for open applications Places a little black dot beneath the icons of apps that are currently running.

-Show recent applications in Dock Show recently opened apps (if they aren't already included in the Dock) toward one end of the Dock.
+Show suggested and recent apps in Dock Show recently opened apps (if they aren't already included in the Dock) toward one end of the Dock.